Feedback Consultation has now closed

 Thank you for your feedback.

-We are incorporating the feedback into the draft Disability Access and Inclusion Plan
+We are incorporating the feedback into the draft Disability Action and Inclusion Plan

 In the ACT 1 in 5 people report living with disability.
 AIHW People with Disability in Australia 2020 report states health outcomes for people with disability are poorer than for those without disability.